Hydrostatic Equilibrium Initial Condition

 0

-Scale factor for value of the boundary condition.
+Apply a scaling factor for the value of the boundary condition.

 temperatureVsElevationTableName